rukzuk/devdocs/src/sphinx/module_tutorial/js_module_api.rst

 .. js:function:: select(unitId)

+	:param String unitId:

+	.. raw:: html

-	:param String unitId: The id of the unit which should be selected
+		The id of the unit which should be selected